Before this entry starts:

 If you haven't already, please consider following, visiting, signing and donating:

 Feeling overwhelmed and not sure where to start?
 WAYS YOU CAN HELP.

 ARE YOU WHITE AND LOOKING TO BETTER EDUCATE YOURSELF ON RACE?
 HERE IS A STARTER BOOK LIST.
-You are not alone.
-Whites are self-educating in droves, which is just one* of the most crucial actions you can take in the larger BLM movement: Taking the burden off of Black and Brown people having to explain their own oppression to you.
+You are not alone, and this is just one* of the most crucial actions you can take in the larger BLM movement: Taking the burden off of Black and Brown people having to explain their own oppression to you.
 White self-education empowers whites to help educate each other (like that racist uncle), and the actions you start can ripple out to others, continuing to help lift that burden for BIPOC.